DaisukeDaisuke/AwaitFormOptions/README.md

 ## `neverRejects`

-If `neverRejects` is `true`, exceptions like `AwaitFormException` will be thrown to the parent caller.
+If neverRejects is false, the child generator must handle the exception.
-If `false`, each option class must handle its own form cancellation.
+If it is true, exceptions will never be raised in the child generator

 ```php
 public function a(PlayerItemUseEvent $event): void {